Miss Philippines Earth 2006

-Miss Philippines Earth 2006 was the 6th edition of the Miss Philippines Earth pageant.
+Miss Philippines Earth 2006 was the sixth edition of the Miss Philippines Earth pageant.
 It was held on May 14, 2006 at the University of the Philippines Theater in Quezon City, Philippines.

+The contest was won by Cathy Untalan, who was crowned by the previous winner, Genebelle Raagas.
+Untalan won against 23 other candidates and represented the Philippines at Miss Earth 2006.
 The event was broadcast by ABS-CBN Network in the Philippines and The Filipino Channel internationally.
-Genebelle Raagas, Miss Philippines Earth 2005 crowned her successor Catherine Untalan as Miss Philippines Earth 2006 at the conclusion of the event.
-Untalan won against 23 other candidates and became the representative of Philippines in the international Miss Earth 2006 beauty pageant.

 The pageant

-The twenty-four candidates that competed for the Miss Philippines 2006 title were formally presented at the poolside of Hotel Intercontinental in Makati on April 21, 2007.
-The ladies introduced themselves and spoke about their environmental platforms to the media.
-The regions of the Philippines and some Filipino communities abroad were represented by candidates who won in separate searches.
+The twenty-four candidates that competed for the title were formally presented at the poolside of Hotel Intercontinental in Makati on April 21, 2007.
+They introduced themselves and spoke about their environmental platforms to the media.
+Philippines regions and some Filipino communities abroad were represented by candidates who won in separate searches.